mzaiss/MRTwin_pulseq/README_HOME.md

 - The MRTwin_pulseq simulation itself requires the MRzero Core for simulation.
 Install it with:

 ```
- On Windows and Linux (requires python > 3.7):
+ On Windows, Linux and Mac (requires python > 3.7):
  pip install MRzeroCore

- On Mac:
- not yet supported
 ```

 If not already installed you also need pypulseq, torchkbnufft, numpy, scipy and matplotlib.